 Selected 30-minute papers will investigate the theoretical possibilities and problems of researching early medieval networks, attempt to re-construct historical networks, critically analyse ‘information’, and/or contribute in diverse ways – theoretically, methodologically, and epistemologically – to our understanding of early medieval connectivity.

 The symposium is set up in such as way allowing ample time for discussion and active participation of the audience.
 Assigned moderators, who will have pre-read the papers, will ensure thorough discussions following the papers.

-The programme will be published soon!
+The programme can be viewed here!

 The conference is entirely free and open to anyone, but in order to make accurate catering bookings, please register your interest at firstname.lastname@example.org.